Volunteer with Operation Ethiopia

 • At least 18 years of age (no exceptions, for legal reasons)

-• Fluent in both Hebrew and English
+• Fluent in English and Hebrew

 • Highly motivated, takes initiative, and pitches in where needed